GeminiDRSoftware/GMOSIFUTutorial-GIRAF/docs/makelist.rst

    :scale: 20%
    :align: right

-Now that we have identified the data we need and downloaded it from the archive, we can create input file lists that we will feed to the IRAF tasks rather than having to type all the input files again and again.
+When we looked at the archive we  identified the data that were needed.
+Now we can create input file lists that we will feed to the IRAF tasks.
+We do that rather than having to type all the input files again and again.
 Using lists will also allow us to automated several tedious bookkeeping tasks later on.